 Halloween and COVID-19

-Parents and kids alike are wondering about Halloween this year.
-But how do you handle trick-or-treating, costumes and passing out candy in the middle of a global pandemic?
+Parents and kids alike are likely wondering about Halloween this year.
+But how do you handle trick-or-treating and costumes during a global pandemic?

 “Your city will determine if trick-or-treating is happening or not,” says Dr. Vyas.
 “If it is, then it’s really about deciding as a family what you’re comfortable with and how you’ll protect yourself and those around you.
 If your city has determined that trick-or-treating will be canceled, everyone will need to respect that rule as well.”